 - 2 cups all purpose flour, plus more for dusting

 - Melt the lard or shortening.
 Pour in hot water.
 Mix in salt.
-Gradually mix in the flour until dough comes together.
+Gradually mix just enough flour to yield a slightly sticky dough.

-- Transfer dough to a lightly floured flat surface.
-Knead the dough for 6-8 minutes until it's smooth.
+- Wet you hands.
+Transfer dough to a flat surface.
+Knead the dough for 7-8 minutes until it's smooth.
 It should feel slightly tacky, but not sticky.
 Cover with plastic wrap and let dough rest for 30-40 minutes.
 It's very important that you let the dough rest.
 The gluten will build and dough will be more elastic.

-- When ready, divide dough into 8 equal balls.
+- When ready, divide dough into 8 equal balls. let rest for 20 minutes.
 Roll and tuck under at the same time to form semi flat disc.
-Keep covered while you preheat your cooking surface at medium heat.
+Keep covered.

-- After a few minutes, knead dough ball once again and re shape.
-On lightly floured surface, roll and extend dough balls, rotating slightly after each roll.
+- After 20 minutes, lightly dredge dough ball in flour and flatten disc on flat surface to roll out.
+Roll and extend dough balls, rotating slightly after each roll.
 Turn as needed.
 Add little flour, as needed.

 - Cook tortillas on preheated surface.
 You should hear sizzling sounds and see small bubbles almost immediately. if you don't, surface is not hot enough.
 The first couple of tortillas are typically testers.